 In some cases, this may be a written test scored in a pass/fail manner, and in others, it may be a performance test that requires the workers to demonstrate a skill or the ability to perform a procedure in a satisfactory manner before they go back and perform that skill for real on the job.

 In either case, it’s important for that test to be a good one.
-By that we mean that it provides you withuseful, actionable information about whether or not the employee has truly benefited from the training, can satisfy your learning objectives, and is ready and able to successfully apply the new information or perform the new skill on the job.
+And by “good,” we mean that it provides you with useful, actionable information about whether or not the employee has truly benefited from the training, can satisfy your learning objectives, and is ready and able to successfully apply the new information or perform the new skill on the job.

 A valid test is an accurate test of the employee’s knowledge, skill, or ability, and of course the ability of the employee to correctly perform the learning objective for the training.

-Let’s look at an example: say you’ve got a team of machine operators, and you give them each a test to see if they can operate the machine.
+Let’s look at a more specific example: say you’ve got a team of machine operators, and you give them each a test to see if they can operate the machine.
 Half pass the test, and half fail.